yaaprogrammer/medium-unlock/README.md

 ___
 Automatically detect Medium articles (including subdomains and custom domains) and replace the URL with scribe.rip to unlock Medium articles.
 ___
+## Install
+First you need to install a user script manager, depending on the browser you are currently using, [select a user script manager](https://greasyfork.org/en).

+Click on the [Medium Unlocked](https://greasyfork.org/en/scripts/457837-medium%E8%A7%A3%E9%94%81) page to install it, or copy the entire contents of main.js to add the script manually.
 ## Usage
 Click on the green hoverball that appears on the article page, if this ball does not appear please check if your script has been installed correctly
 ## How the plugin works